 Views inside the Mount Washington Cog Railroad car shop.

 Sides to a new coach being built.

 New windows and frame.

 New seat supports.
-Next we would get to the engine shop house.
+Next we would went inside the engine shop.

 Tools of the trade.

 Another steam engine getting a coat of new paint.

 A view outside the shop building.
 We proceeded around the back of the shop.